Stefanos Tsitsipas: 2020: French Open semifinal

-2021: French Open final, Masters 1000 champion, world No. 3
+2021: French Open final, Monte-Carlo title, No. 3

 Tsitsipas started his 2021 Australian Open campaign with a comfortable straight sets win over Gilles Simon, before surviving a five set thriller with Thanasi Kokkinakis.
 He then beat Mikael Ymer in straight sets before being given a walkover by an injured Matteo Berrettini.
 In the quarterfinals, Tsitsipas became only the second player along with Fabio Fognini at the 2015 US Open to beat Rafael Nadal in a grand slam match from two sets to love down.
 He eventually lost in the semifinals to Daniil Medvedev.
 In Rotterdam, Tsitsipas lost in the semifinals to the eventual champion Andrey Rublev.

 In April, Tsitsipas won his first Masters 1000 title at the Monte-Carlo Masters, after defeating Aslan Karatsev, Cristian Garín, Alejandro Davidovich Fokina, Dan Evans and Andrey Rublev.
 In doing so, Tsitsipas became the first Greek player in history to win a Masters title.
 In May, Tsitsipas defeated Cameron Norrie in straight sets to win the 2021 Lyon Open and his seventh career title.

-At the French Open, Tsitsipas beat Pablo Carreño Busta and Daniil Medvedev to reach his second consecutive French Open semifinal and third consecutive Grand Slam semifinal.
+At the French Open, Tsitsipas beat Pablo Carreño Busta and Daniil Medvedev to reach his second consecutive French Open semifinal and third Grand Slam semifinal.
 He beat Alexander Zverev in five sets to become the first Greek player in history to reach a major final.
 Tsitsipas achieved a career-high ranking of World No. 4 by advancing to the championship match.
 There, he lost to world No.1 Novak Djokovic in five sets despite holding a two sets to love lead.

 Tsitsipas suffered an early exit at Wimbledon, losing to Frances Tiafoe in the first round.
 He took his revenge for the Wimbledon loss by defeating Tiafoe in the second round at the 2020 Olympics.
-He became the first Greek man to win a singles match at the Olympic Games with his first round win over Phillip Kohlschreiber since Augustos Zerlandis in 1924.
+He became the first Greek man to win a singles match at the Olympic Games with his first round win over Philipp Kohlschreiber since Augustos Zerlandis in 1924.
 He lost in the third round to Ugo Humbert of France in three sets.
 At the US Open, Tsitsipas defeated Andy Murray in 5 sets and Adrian Mannarino in 4 sets to reach the third round.
 In the third round, he was defeated in 5 sets with a final set tiebreak by World No. 55 and 18 year-old Carlos Alcaraz.
 At the 2021 BNP Paribas Open he reached the quarterfinals, beating Pedro Martínez, Fabio Fognini and Alex de Minaur before losing to Nikoloz Basilashvili.
 At the ATP Finals, Tsitsipas lost in straight sets to Andrey Rublev before withdrawing from the tournament due to an elbow injury.